App version: 0.1.0

 Does Changing Your Name Affect Credit?

 Changing your name does not affect your credit.
 Your account information remains the same, as does your identifying information.
 That gives the major consumer credit bureaus plenty to work with to link your new name with all of your previous credit history.
 If you use a credit monitoring service, then you’ll see the name change request go through.
-Learn how much credit card monitoring is to see if it’s is a good option for you.
+Learn how much credit card monitoring is to see if it’s a good option for you.

 The Takeaway